-We thank the LABOCEA (Combourg, France) for mineral soil analyses and Météo France for meteorological data.
-We also thank Sarah Guillocheau, Daniel Cylly, Albin Fertil, AndréBastin, Valentin Tripet, Olivier Jambon, Stéphanie Llopis, Cendrine Mony and Vincent Jung for their help during field sampling.
-We sincerely thank Claudia Wiegand for helpful comments and improvement of the English.
-Kevin Hoeffner and Lou Barbe were supported by a French PhD grant from the French Ministère de la Recherche.
+We thank the Public Laboratory for Consulting, Expertise and Analysis in Brittany (LABOCEA), Combourg, France for the mineral soil analyses and Météo France for the meteorological data.
+We also thank Ms. Sarah Guillocheau, Mr. Daniel Cylly, Mr. Albin Fertil, Mr. André Bastin, Mr. Valentin Tripet, Mr. Olivier Jambon, Ms. Stéphanie Llopis,

+Dr. Cendrine Mony, and Dr. Vincent Jung from University of Rennes for their help during field sampling.
+We sincerely thank Dr. Claudia Wiegand from University of Rennes for her helpful comments and the improvement of the English.
+Kevin Hoeffner and Lou Barbe were financially supported by a French PhD grant from the French Ministère de la Recherche.